 - The online format allows teachers from across the country to connect in deep collaboration while continuing to teach full-time.

-- You will work with a fixed group of students and faculty throughout the entire program in the cohort model.
+- You will work with a fixed group of educators and faculty throughout the entire program in the cohort model.

-- A strong sense of community is developed during the week-long, on-campus course held each summer.
+- A strong sense of community is developed during the week-long, online course held each summer.